Trichotillomania

 When entire scalp is involved, trichotillomania resembles keratinization disorder of hairs (eg, monilethrix).

 The patches may be single or multiple.
 The degree of involvement may range from a few square centimeters to the entire scalp.
-An extensive involvement of the scalp, sparing only marginal areas, is termed tonsure trichotillomania because of its resemblance to the tonsuring practiced by monks in the Middle Ages (see the image below).
+Extensive involvement of the scalp, sparing only marginal areas, is termed tonsure trichotillomania because of its resemblance to the tonsuring practiced by monks in the Middle Ages (see the image below).

 View Image